farisalgazzazdxb-droid/EduAssista/README.md

 # EduAssista: AI-Powered Study Assistant
 ## Overview

-EduAssista is an education web application designed to help students study smarter using AI.
-The platform allows students to upload notes, which are then processed by AI to generate summaries, flashcards, and practice tests.
-It also features voice-based Q&A for hands-free studying and a study plan generator based on deadlines.

----

-## Features

 - **Note Upload:** Students can upload their study notes.
 - **AI Summaries:** Automatically generate concise summaries from uploaded notes.